Please see our Entry Requirements page for general entry requirement guidance. Students should have achieved at least a grade 5 in English Language.

 A non-examined assessment involving a 2,000 word investigation into an aspect of language which interests the student personally and a piece of creative writing with commentary, totalling 1,500 words.

-This course combines well with most A Levels, particularly Modern Languages, Sociology, Religious Studies, Politics, Psychology and History.
+This course combines well with most A Levels, particularly Modern Languages; Sociology; Philosophy, Ethics and Religion; Politics; Psychology and History.

 Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. It leads into linguistics degrees and is popular among students who are planning to become primary teachers.
 Past students have gone on to study English at Oxford, Cambridge, Birmingham, Manchester and other top universities.